Intersmash/intersmash-tests/README.md

 file in order to configure the Intersmash framework, so that JBoss EAP XP cloud deliverables - e.g.: images and Helm Charts -  will be used during the test execution.

+- `wildfly-target-distribution.jboss-eap-xp.merged-channel`

+Similar to `wildfly-target-distribution.jboss-eap-xp` but when forwarded to the remote s2i build, it will enable a dedicated profile to provision the tested JBoss EAP XP application by using a single - i.e. merged - channel manifest, as when testing JBoss EAP candidate releases.

 Such values can be overridden via system properties.

 **IMPORTANT**: